OraletSaffet/QubiFarm-A-Decentralized-Farming-Simulation-Game/README.md

 ##  Contact

-For more information or to contribute to the project, please contact
+For more information or to contribute to the project, please contact oraletsaffet on Discord